Linuxfabrik/monitoring-plugins/check-plugins/infomaniak-swiss-backup-devices/README.md

                         Infomaniak account ID.
   --always-ok           Always returns OK.
   -c, --critical CRIT   CRIT threshold in percent.
-Default: >= 95 --insecure            This option explicitly allows insecure SSL
+Default: >= 95 --ignore-customer IGNORE_CUSTOMER
-                        connections.
-  --no-perfdata         Suppress the performance data section from the output.
-                        The status message and the exit code are unaffected, so alerting keeps working while trending data is dropped.
-  --no-proxy            Do not use a proxy.
-  --ignore-customer IGNORE_CUSTOMER
                         Any device whose product customer name matches this Python regex will be ignored.
 Can be specified